FSFSplatter: Build Surface and Novel Views with Sparse-Views within 2min: Introduction

-We employ a large transformer as the backbone network, which regresses scale-consistent camera parameters, depth maps, and a Gaussian scene via independent prediction heads.
-To predict dense and geometrically accurate Gaussian primitives, we specifically design a geometry and global feature-based Gaussian self-splitting decoder.
-A semi-dense Gaussian scene is first obtained by fusing the pixel-aligned depth map and DPT-decoded features.
+To address point clouds' sparsity and additional errors from post-processing, we employ a large transformer as the backbone network, which regresses scale-consistent camera parameters, depth maps, and a Gaussian scene via independent prediction heads.
+To predict dense and geometrically accurate Gaussian primitives, we specifically design a geometry and global feature based Gaussian self-splitting head.
+A semi-dense Gaussian scene is first obtained by fusing the pixel-aligned depth map and Dense Prediction Transformers (DPT)\cite{Ranftl2021DPT} decoded features.
 Subsequently, an Encoder-Decoder architecture is utilized to compute offset maps and perform Gaussian self-splitting, yielding the dense Gaussian scene.
 To enhance the overall geometric stability and eliminate local floaters, we apply a contribution-based pruning strategy to obtain the initial scene.
-Furthermore, to address the issue of local view overfitting during the optimization process under sparse inputs, we propose an optimization scheme supervised by monocular depth and multi-view features, which significantly improves both surface reconstruction and NVS quality within a short time.
+Furthermore, to address the issue of local view overfitting during the optimization process under sparse inputs, we propose a geometry-enhanced scene optimization supervised by monocular depth and multi-view features, which significantly improves both surface reconstruction and NVS quality within a short time.

-Our main contributions can be summarized as follows: \begin{enumerate} \item We propose \textbf{FSFSplatter}, a fast surface reconstruction algorithm from free-sparse images.
+Our main contributions can be summarized as follows: \begin{enumerate} \item We propose \textbf{FSFSplatter}, as shown in \cref{toutu}, a fast geometrically accurate reconstruction algorithm from free sparse-view images.
 Compared to prior works, FSFSplatter achieves accurate reconstruction results both with and without per-scene optimization.

-\item The Gaussian head performs Gaussian self-splitting based on high-dimensional features, coupled with contribution-based pruning, enabling precise initialization of the dense Gaussian scene.
+\item The Gaussian head performs Gaussian self-splitting based on high-dimensional point clouds, coupled with contribution-based pruning, enabling precise initialization of the dense Gaussian scene.
 Furthermore, we introduce a geometry-enhanced scene optimization supervised by monocular depth and multi-view features, which effectively addresses the common issue of local view overfitting in sparse-view optimization.

 \item We demonstrate state-of-the-art (SOTA) performance on widely-used DTU, Replica, and BlendedMVS datasets upon surface reconstruction and NVS. \end{enumerate}